Introduction of EBC Trek

 The first few days of trekking in the low Himalayan forest are in warm and slightly moderate temperatures, the second half of the trek takes you right into the cooler and often freezing altitudes of the mountain plateau.
 On Base Camp itself, temperatures can vary from 1 to -15 degrees, on average.
 Be prepared with base layers, mid-layers, and a down jacket – the morning trek can also be a slog in icy winds so you’ll want to be as comfortable as possible.

-During the Everest Base Camp trek, the normal accommodation will be a tea house, hotels, and some resorts ( if you plan for the luxury trip).
-Normally in Lukla, Phakding and Namche Bazaar offer some luxury hotels and guest houses.
+During the Everest trek, the normal accommodation will be a tea house, hotels, and some resorts ( if you plan for a luxury trip).
+Normally Lukla, Phakding, and Namche Bazaar offer some luxury hotels and guest houses.
 Afterward, the living places will be on a normal, sharing basis, but every teahouse offers the best services per altitude and remoteness.
-The rooms are designed with two single beds and small tables inside with amazing mountain view windows.
+The rooms are designed with two single beds and small tables inside with amazing mountain-view windows.
 The bed has good mattresses, bedsheets, blankets, and a pillow for your comfort.
-Once we leave Namche Bazaar and head towards base camp, you will notice the number of tea houses is reportedly less, so will be the occupants.
+Once we leave Namche Bazaar and head towards base camp, you will notice the number of tea houses is reportedly less, and so will the occupants.

 Permit for SAARC: